-The agency is fortunate to have staff that offers many strengths, including a high level of skill, tenure, dedication to the agency's mission and the ability to manage an ever-changing world.
-Because the agency is small, only 16 FTE staff members, the agency has had to ensure that all new hires have already well developed skills.
-This has allowed the agency to replace terminated staff with individuals who are highly skilled and who have a high capacity for learning, thus allowing them to easily fill voids and bring new ideas for improving processes, while keeping costs to a minimum.
-Tenured and new staff alike have shown an amazing ability to adapt to changes and difficult situations brought on by an increased workload and budget cuts.
+The agency is fortunate to have staff that offer many strengths, including a high level of skill, tenure, dedication to the agency's mission and the ability to manage an ever-changing world.
+The agency has been lucky to retain a few key employees who have been with the agency for many years.
+This has helped to provide a needed level of agency experience.
+However, because the agency is small, only 18 FTE staff members, and with a currently limited budget, the agency has struggled to retain employees.
+The agency budget does not allow for salary levels for experienced employees.
+There is no budget for needed equity increases.
+Tenured and new staff alike has shown an amazing ability to adapt to changes and difficult situations brought on by an increased workload.

 Weaknesses can be noted in the agency's ability to provide employee incentives.
 With only a few exceptions, most of the staff that have left the agency in the last five years have done so to gain better pay and more opportunities for advancement.
-As with most agencies, the Board's lack of available funding for employee incentives and training opportunities has had a negative impact on its ability to attract and retain competent staff.
+As with most agencies, the Board's lack of available funding for employee incentives and training opportunities has had a negative impact on its ability to attract and retain competent and qualified staff.